-Recalling how important his undergraduate research experience was when he was a student, Mark Israel ’91 established an Endowed Summer Research Fund in Economics.
+Recalling how important his undergraduate research experience was when he was a student, Mark Israel ’91 established the Mark A. Israel '91 Endowed Summer Research Fund in Economics.

 “One of the very best parts of my Wesleyan experience was the chance to get my first taste of real, topical economic research, working in close collaboration with multiple members of the economics faculty, including Mike Seeborg, Bob Leekley and Margaret Chapman,” Israel said.